 Humanization, daily medicine to care for children with cancer in Granada

-Andalusian hospitals that care for minors with cancer they repeat each day a childhood cancer day to raise awareness about the disease from a care that focuses on humanization.
+Andalusian hospitals that care for minors with cancer they repeat each day a childhood cancer day to raise awareness regarding the disease from a care that focuses on humanization.
 This is the case of Virgen de las Nieves University Hospital in Granadawhose Pediatric service has a Oncohematology hospitalization unitin which health professionals treat and care for children who are diagnosed with different types of childhood tumors.

 In this space, located on the top floor of the Maternal and Child Hospital, children from the province and neighboring areas they receive the most advanced treatments, but also a lot of affection, warmth and closenessand always with a commitment to normalcy to make the day to day as similar as possible to what they would have at home, with their families and with their friends.